Origin and Purpose

 The Borzoi was originally bred for the coursing of hare, fox and wolves on more or less open terrain, relying on sight rather than scent.
 To accomplish this purpose, the Borzoi must be courageous, powerful, and capable of great speed.
 Special emphasis is placed on sound running structure, strong neck and jaws, keenness to game, and agility combined with proper condition.

-Coat and Colour: Silky in texture, never harsh, wiry or coarse.
+Silky in texture, never harsh, wiry or course.
 Coat may be flat, wavy or rather curly.
 Short and smooth on head and ears as well as on forelegs and hind legs below the hock.
-Much longer on body with heavy feathering on backs of forelegs, hindquarters, tail, and chest.
+Much longer on body with heavy feathering on backs of forelegs, hindquarters, tail and chest.
 On the neck, the frill is profuse and rather curly.
 Coats tend to be more profuse in males.
 Quantity of coat and undercoat is determined by maturity and seasonal changes.
 The undercoat is dense and soft.
 Any colour or pattern acceptable.

-Hindquarters: Hindquarters wider than shoulders.
+Hindquarters wider than shoulders.
 Hind legs long and very muscular.
 Thighs long and well developed with good second thigh.
-Stifles well angulated, hock joints broad, clean, and set low.
+Stifles well angulated, hock joints broad, clean and set low.
 Posterior line of the hock is vertical.
-When seen from the side the legs are slightly set back where a line can be dropped from the end of the pelvis (tuber Ischii) through the knuckles of the foot.
+When seen from the side, the legs are slightly set back where a line can be dropped from the end of the pelvis (tuber Ischii) through the knuckles of the foot.

-Feet: Harefoot, well padded, never flat, neither turning in nor out.
+Harefoot, well padded, never flat, neither turned in nor out.
 Toes close together and well arched.
 Hind feet longer.
 Removal of dewclaws optional.

 Long, rather low set, the tail bone reaching well below the hock joint.
 Well feathered, carried low in a graceful curve.
 In action may be used as a counter balance but not rising above the level of the back except when galloping.
 From the level of the hocks the tail may be sickle-